Career Definition for a Meteorologist

 Alternate Career Options

 Those seeking to become meteorologists may consider a variety of related occupations, including environmental engineering and hydrology.

 These engineers are required to have a bachelor's degree in environmental engineering or a closely related field before securing employment developing solutions to environmental problems.
-The BLS projected faster than average employment growth, from 2014-2024, of 12% for these professionals who earned a median annual wage of $84,560 in 2015.
+The BLS projected an average employment growth, from 2016-2026, of 8% for these professionals who earned a median annual wage of $86,800 in 2017.

 Most jobs for hydrologists require a master's degree and some states also require licensure.
 These scientists study water and the water cycle to solve problems concerning water availability and quality.
-In 2014, the BLS predicted 7% job growth for this career, through 2024.
-According to the BLS, an annual median salary of $79,550 was earned by hydrologists in 2015.
+The BLS predicted 10% job growth for this career, for 2016-2026.
+According to the BLS, an annual median salary of $79,990 was earned by hydrologists in 2017.